Posted on

 What are some examples of wrongful termination?

 Wrongful termination is any discharge that is done for an improper or illegal reason.
-It can be illegal for violating a state or a federal employment law.
-They can be improper for being in violation of public policy.
+For example, the discharge can be illegal for violating a California state or a federal employment law.
+Or the discharge can be improper for being in violation of public policy.

-This sort of conduct amounts to employment discrimination when it targets someone’s protected classes or traits.
+This sort of conduct amounts to employment discrimination when it targets your protected classes or traits.
 In California, these protected classes are listed by the California Fair Employment and Housing Act (FEHA).
-Even if you are an at-will employee, this California law forbids discrimination on the basis of your:
+Even if you are an at-will employee, FEHA forbids discrimination on the basis of your:

 - race,